Thinking about paragliding in Interlaken? This review is for you.

 Well, I would say that you’ll definitely be out of your comfort zone.
 However, it’s not as extreme as skydiving while still being quite spectacular.
 As I’ve said, take-off occurs on a slight slope and the flight itself is very smooth.
 If you’re willing to face your fear, this is a gentle way to do it as you can just sit back and enjoy the stunning Swiss views!

 Paragliding in Interlaken is one of the best adventure activities you can do in Switzerland!
 It's suitable for all, with a moderate challenge level but an amazing pay-off of getting to experience the beauty of the Swiss Alps from the skies.
 If you're looking for a unique, fun-filled activity, we highly recommend this activity.

 Booking Paragliding in Interlaken: What You Need to Know

-I booked this paragliding activity through Adrenaline Hunter.
+I booked this paragliding activity through Manawa.
 They’re a great platform to use when you’re searching for adventure activities around the world.
-Booking through Adrenaline Hunter is a super easy process, and I highly recommend using them.
+Booking through Manawa is a super easy process, and I highly recommend using them.

 The company that I went with is Twin Paragliding, who has been in the business since 1998.
 All their pilots are trained and licensed by the Swiss Paragliding Association.
 And ladies, if you prefer, you can choose to fly with a female pilot!